Green Bean & Potato Salad (w/ Mustard Dressing)

 - Drop the green beans into the boiling water.
 Boil until just cooked and bright green, 3-5 minutes, being careful not to overcook.
 Drain and rinse with very cold water to stop the cooking process.

-- When the potatoes are cool enough to handle slice in half.
+- When the potatoes are cool enough to handle, slice them in half.
 Add the sliced potatoes, green beans, and shallots to a large bowl.
 Pour over the dressing and stir to combine.
 Let sit at least 10 minutes for the dressing to absorb.
 Sprinkle with parsley, then serve immediately or cover and refrigerate for up to 2 days.
 Best served at room temperature.

 Notes